asyncgui/asynckivy/sphinx/submod-transition.rst

     async with transition.slide(widget):
         ...

-You can imitate the :class:`~kivy.uix.screenmanager.ScreenManager` by adding or removing widgets from the widget inside the with-block:
+You can imitate the behavior of the :class:`~kivy.uix.screenmanager.ScreenManager` by adding or removing widgets from a layout inside the with-block:

 .. code-block::